 Next, check the firewall status to verify the new rules.
 Run:

 sudo ufw status

-You’ll observe that traffic to port 8080 can come from anywhere as shown on the screenshot below:
+You’ll observe that traffic to port 8080 can come from anywhere as shown in the image below:

 To check your IP, run: